COOKING CAMP FOR TEENS

 - Bread-making – starting with granary bread rolls

 - A good seasonal soup – minestrone

 - Roast crispy chicken with roast potatoes

 - Fruit salad – cutting up well and choosing fruits that work together is the secret here

 - Bread/pizza-making – using the dough technique that you learnt yesterday, you will again make bread dough but this time for pizza bases.
-You will making the toppings too, including the tomato sauce
+You will make the toppings too, including the tomato sauce

 - Learn how to make a good salad dressing and quickly prepare a perfect salad with an introduction to different salad ingredients and the tricks for making varied and interesting options

 - Breakfasts – oatmeal and bircher muesli

 - Foolproof béchamel sauce (the perfect base for mac and cheese)